onap/integration-simulators-nf-simulator-netconf-server/README.md

  - default certificates and keys for TLS are generated and stored in `/resources/certs` directory.
  - set-up-netopeer script is set to be run on image start up.

+#### During an image startup:
+ - install all models from `/resources/models` directory
+ - if flag `ENABLE_TLS` is set to true, configure TLS
+ - run python netconf server application in detach mode.
+ More on that application in README located in `src/python` directory.

 ### change log
 This project contains `Changeloge.md` file.